SimonHegele/LUTR/README.md

-  -mb , --mtbm                  Minimum bases of the predicted transcript to be matched [default: 10,000] -nm, --no_match_middle        Allows missing / additional middle exons in the transcrpt matching *1 -ma, --match_all              Assign assembled transcripts to all matching predicted transcripts *2 -mupl , --max_utr_piece_len   Limits the length of UTR-pieces allowed in UTR-variants # TODO
+  -mb , --mtbm                  Minimum bases of the predicted transcript to be matched [default: 10,000] -nm, --no_match_middle        Allows missing / additional middle exons in the transcrpt matching *1 -ma, --match_all              Assign assembled transcripts to all matching predicted transcripts *2 -mupl, --max_utr_piece_len    Limits the length of UTR-pieces allowed in UTR-variants # TODO

 Transcript selection:
   -s , --select                 How to select from multiple UTR-variants [choices: shortest, longest, all] [default: all]